andyarensman/Hiker-Tracker/README.md

 # Future Plans

 After I get this version up and running, I may try to incorporate React for the front end.
+I'm also thinking about adding the option to upload one picture per hike using the Imgur API.

 # Helpful Resources